hjnijlunsing/docker-openvpn-armhf/README.md

 ## Differences from kylemanna/dockvpn

-* Uses nijlunsing/alpine-armhf as base image
+* Uses nijlunsing/alpine-armhf as base image, based on the work of Lalyos (https://gist.github.com/lalyos/e9004a76aea6a0681ed6)
 * Changed readme to use hypriot/armhf-busybox instead of busybox

 ## Tested On